williamcotton.com

 In the case of a database error the Postgres middleware sets the type to sqlError.
 This type is matched against definitions in the result block.
 Each pathway contains nested pipelines.
 These pipelines can even include other result blocks.
 It's pipelines all the way down.

-Getting stuff out of a database is all fine and dandy, but what about putting stuff into a database?
+Getting stuff out of a database is easy enough, but what about putting stuff into a database?

 POST /pages